 Helping you find your perfect home in Dayton.

 Regardless of owning or renting, ABLE provides quality legal representation in foreclosure actions, saving homes and preserving equity and credit ratings.
 ABLE’s team of attorneys and advocates specialize in foreclosure defense and predatory lending law.
-We also provide community education to increase awareness of home finance best practices and the dangers of predatory lending.
+ABLE also provides community education to increase awareness of home finance best practices and the dangers of predatory lending.

 County Corp is the private non-profit development corporation for Montgomery County and the City of Dayton.
-They provide listings for income-restricted rental and for-sale properties.
-The Homeownership Center is a program of County Corp which offer home buyers education.
+County Corp provides listings for income-restricted rental and for-sale properties.
+County Corp provides numerous programs for the community.

 Real estate professional organization offering property search and open house listings.
 Monthly housing data statistics and trends provided for the City of Dayton and the Dayton region.

 Comprehensive listing of rental and homebuying options in the downtown area.
 An interactive map of properties also available to assist with your housing search.

 General resources related to multifamily housing operators.
 The association offers one resident of one of their member communities one month’s rent free through their charitable foundation.

 The provider for affordable housing programs such as Housing Choice Voucher Rental and Homeownership Programs in the City of Dayton.